prashjet/popkinmocks/docs/source/user/install.rst

 Installation
 ============

-.. note:: ``popkinmocks`` requires Python CHECK WHICH VERSION and later.
+.. note:: ``popkinmocks`` requires Python 3.7 and later.

+This package is tested on Python versions 3.7 and 3.11 on Ubuntu and MacOS systems.

 From Source
 -----------